 Minnesota College Options

-Four Minnesota colleges and universities, out of nearly 200, offer enrollment to students with intellectual disability (ID).
-The annual enrollment capacity of these Minnesota institutions of higher education is approximately 100 students with ID.
-Three of these Minnesota institutions of higher education have the US Depart of Education Comprehensive Transition and Postsecondary program (CTP) designation.
+Three Minnesota colleges and universities, out of nearly 200, offer enrollment to students with intellectual and developmental disabilities (IDD).
+These three Minnesota higher education institutions have an annual enrollment capacity of approximately 100 IDD students and have the U.S. Department of Education Comprehensive Transition and Postsecondary program (CTP) designation.

-These 4-year, state and private, and 2-year community colleges aspire to offer access for students with ID to their campus and academic and student life, allowing them to gain knowledge, learn skills and earn a credential alongside their peers that will lead to meaningful careers.
-For colleges and universities that have the CTP designation, enrolled students with ID may apply for federal financial aid including Pell Grants, Supplemental Education Opportunity Grants, and federal work-study, but not loans.
+These 4-year, state and private, and 2-year community colleges aspire to offer access for students with IDD to their campus and academic and student life, allowing them to gain knowledge, learn skills, and earn a credential alongside their peers that will lead to meaningful careers.
+For colleges and universities with the CTP designation, enrolled students with IDD may apply for federal financial aid, including Pell Grants, Supplemental Education Opportunity Grants, and federal work-study, but not loans.

 Bethel University